dancojocaru2000/tdlib-docker/README.md

 COPY --from=tdlib /tdlib /tdlib/
 ```

+Keep in mind that you will need to install additional dependencies (OpenSSL and zlib).
+Consult the [dependencies part](https://github.com/tdlib/td#dependencies) of the tdlib README, the [build instructions](https://tdlib.github.io/td/build.html) page and/or the Dockerfile used to build the image.

 ## How to build

 The files used to build the images are located in the [GitHub repository](https://github.com/dancojocaru2000/tdlib-docker).